fritzboyle/openvino-with-fpga-hello-world-face-detection/README.md

 ### Prerequisites
 To run the application in this tutorial, the OpenVINO™ toolkit for Linux with FPGA and its dependencies must already be installed and verified using the included demos.
 Installation instructions may be found at: https://software.intel.com/en-us/articles/openvino-install-test-linux-fpga
 If to be used, any optional hardware must also be installed and verified including:
-*USB camera - Standard USB Video Class (UVC) camera.
-The Logitech, Inc. HD Pro Webcam C920 was used when writing this tutorial.
 * Intel® Arria® 10 GX FPGA Development Kit or the Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA
 * GPU - normally embedded with supported Intel® CPUs and requires drivers and updated Linux kernel to run
 * VPU - USB Intel® Movidius™ Neural Compute Stick and what is being referred to as "Myriad"